The mother is the heart of the home, they say, and the kitchen is the hub of the household.

 Don’t use powders or creams that are gritty or abrasive.
-Using this kind of cleaner will create small scratches, thus making future cleans harder but it will also damage the surface of your tiles.
+Using this kind of cleaner will create small scratches, thus making future cleaning harder and it will also damage the surface of your tiles.

 If you clean your tiles regularly you will avoid build up and a bigger job in the long run if you let it go too long.